danielpmadden/ArcPrize2025/README.md

-# ArcPrize2025 — REAP v8.1 Solver
+# ArcPrize2025 — REAP Solver

-REAP (Recombinatory Enumeration of ARC Programs) is a heuristic search solver for the [Abstraction and Reasoning Challenge (ARC)](https://arcchallenge.com/).
+REAP (Recursive Emergent Abstraction Program) is a heuristic search solver for the [Abstraction and Reasoning Challenge (ARC)](https://arcchallenge.com/).
-This repository packages the "REAP v8.1" solver used in the Arc Prize 2025 competition.
+This repository packages the "REAP" solver used in the Arc Prize 2025 competition.
 The solver explores a domain-specific language (DSL) of grid transformations, performs beam search over candidate programs, and leverages a local memory of past solutions to improve performance on related tasks.